joegaudet/react-experiment/README.md

 ####  Outstanding work

-- [ ] Test coverage for meaningful components, granted there's not much state inside of the components
+- [ ] Test coverage for meaningful components, granted there's not appart from state inside of the components
+    - [ ] Cover the event component since it does some math
-- [ ] Some bad formatting on days
+- [x] Some bad formatting on days
-- [ ] Event overlap in the same calendar, and across calendars,  needs to be considered, an efficient way of computing intersection would be handy.
+- [ ] Event Intersection
+    - [x] Compute intersection of calendar local events
+    - [ ] Compute intersection of all calendar events
 - [ ] Include the fonts.

 # Create React App stuff below